Lucy Freyer: Career

+In 2024, Freyer played Regina Simonivic in the podcast series The Justice.
+She and her castmates were nominated for the Ambie Award for Best Performance in Audio Fiction.

-She portrays Billie in FX comedy series Adults (originally developed under the name Snowflakes), created by The Tonight Show writers Ben Kronengold and Rebecca Shaw and executive produced by Nick Kroll, about five housemates in Queens, New York but filmed in Toronto.
+Freyer plays Billie in the FX comedy series Adults, created by The Tonight Show writers Ben Kronengold and Rebecca Shaw and executive produced by Nick Kroll, about five housemates in Queens, New York.

-Personal life

-She was born and raised in Sydney, Australia, where she started acting in high school before later moving to the United States to study at Juilliard School.